"When a child is learning how to walk and falls down 50 times,

 Positive self talk: Words matter.
-If you constantly say you're tired, stressed,and pissed off, you will magically become those things.
+If you constantly say you're tired, stressed,and pissed off, you will magically become tIRED,stressed and pissed off.
 Good words in, good vibes out.

 Walk it out-30 minutes a day: Move your body to keep those good hormones flowing and the stress hormones going right out the damn door.

-Find your tribe: This one takes time but choose your circle wisely.
-You are the company you keep and if you hang with negative folks well guess what you'll end up being negative.
-Remember quality over quantity if you have 1-2 peeps you can count on in a jam you are kicking some serious ass!
+Find your tribe: This one takes time so please choose your circle wisely.
+You are the company you keep and if you hang with negative folks well guess what you'll end up feeling negative. quality over quantity if you have 1-2 peeps you can count on in a jam you are kicking some serious ass!